MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Implementation Details

-\textbf{Pseudo-label generation process.}\quad During our offline pseudo-label generation process, we leverage SAM~\citep{SAM, langsplat} to produce class-agnostic object proposals and apply Qwen2 (7B)~\citep{qwen} as our default MLLM for visual chain-of-thought (CoT) reasoning.
-CLIP based on ViT-B/16~\citep{CLIP} is used to encode textual prompts, which are constructed using the hand-crafted template ``\texttt{a photo of [OBJ]}'' following ViLD~\citep{vild}.
-Pseudo-labels are generated using only the training set, without leveraging any image captions.
-The pseudo-labels are used exclusively during training and discarded during inference.
+During the offline pseudo-labeling phase, we employ SAM--base~\cite{SAM,langsplat} to generate class-agnostic object proposals and utilize Qwen2--7B~\cite{qwen} as the default MLLM for multiple visual reasoning.
+On the other side, textual embeddings are extracted using a CLIP ViT-B/16~\cite{CLIP} encoder.
+To enhance representative power, we move beyond simple prompt templates (\eg, ``\texttt{a photo of \{\}}'') used in ViLD~\cite{vild}; instead, we employ a diverse ensemble of hand-crafted templates (\eg, ``\texttt{a scene containing \{\}}'' or ``\texttt{a close-up photo of the \{\}}'').
+The resulting embeddings are averaged into a single prototypical class embedding.
+Critically, our pseudo-labels are generated exclusively from the training set without utilizing external image captions and are used solely during the training phase.